prisma/prisma1/docs/1.0/04-Reference/01-Service-Configuration/02-prisma.yml/01-Overview-&-Example.md

 disableAuth: ${env:PRISMA_DISABLE_AUTH}

 # OPTIONAL
+# If your Prisma service requires authentication, this is the secret for creating JWT tokens.
+secret:

+# OPTIONAL
 # Path where the full GraphQL schema will be written to
 # after deploying.
 Note that it is generated based on your
 # data model.